 Heading down from the summit was easy and offered amazing views that we couldn’t see on the drive up in the dark.
 And while we were a bit tired, we also felt even more pumped to explore the rest of the park and had the BEST rest of the day!

 In our opinion, YES!
 But we are known for being early birds and enjoying (well, as much as you can enjoy) getting up for sunrise anyways.

-But beyond the gorgeous colors, views, and possibly getting to experience the first sunrise in the United States for the day, we also loved the experience because it helps you start your day early so you can hit the trails before the crowds roll in.
+But beyond the gorgeous colors, views, and possibly getting to experience the first sunrise in the United States for the day, we also loved the experience.
+It helped us start our day early so we could hit the trails before the crowds rolled in.
 We overheard many people talking about breakfast at the summit, but we decided to go hiking right after and didn’t encounter many people for a bit.

 However, in our opinion, the experience will only really be worth it if it’s a nice day.
 The days before our visit were very rainy and it wouldn’t be worth getting up so early.
 And the downside of the reservation system is that it is hard to be spontaneous and adjust plans for weather.
 But if you don’t mind hiking, it’ll give you a lot more flexibility.

 If you can’t get a sunrise permit or don’t want to hike to the top, there are many other awesome spots in the park that face east, making them great for sunrise and also less busy than Cadillac Mountain.
 Here are some good options to check out, all of which are a short walk or no walk at all!